codechangers/codecontest.org/_tutorials/examples/soccerGame.md

 > **Download your zip, and [upload it](/tutorials/uploadtoserver/) to [blobbert.io](https://blobbert.io/), and you should have a background!**

 ## 3. Players
 _3.1_ We are going to add some character options.
-The first thing we need to do is upload all of our character images. **Include Upload Tutorial**
+The first thing we need to do is upload all of our character images ([Need Help?](/tutorials/images/)).

 _3.2_ We need to set the players default image.
 ```javascript